sylvaincom/C-for-data-science/NN-iris-data/README.md

 in: 4.9 3.0 1.4 0.2
 out: 0.0
 ```
-It is important to have our data in this specific format because lines 15 to 110 of `neural-network-tutorial.cpp` are designed to read the training data in this specific format.
+It is important to have our data in this specific format because lines 17 to 103 of `neural-net-iris.cpp` are designed to read the training data in this specific format.
 Note that in the first line, we changed the number of neurons in the input layer, as our training data is of size 4 (plus the label).

-Note that our data set `iris.txt` is ordered because we first have 50 samples with label `-1` then 50 samples with label `0` then 50 samples with label `1`.
+Note that our data set `iris.txt` is ordered because we first have 50 samples with label `0` then 50 samples with label `1` then 50 samples with label `2`.

 # 2) Training our neural network on `iris.txt`

-Because the target values are now in {0, 1, 2}, we can no longer use tanh as the activation function which outputs in [-1, 1], but we use the [SoftPlus function](https://en.wikipedia.org/wiki/Activation_function) ehich outputs in all real positive numbers.
-We change it lines 197-208 of `neural-net-iris.cpp`.
+The target values are now in {0, 1, 2} so we can no longer use tanh as the activation function because it outputs in [-1, 1].
+Hence, we use the [SoftPlus function](https://en.wikipedia.org/wiki/Activation_function) which outputs in all real positive numbers.
+We change the activation function at lines 197-208 of `neural-net-iris.cpp`.
 We also change the learning rate line 146 of `neural-net-iris.cpp`.

 Once we have our training data, we train our neural network on it.
-The training data we choose has to be stated at line 361 of the file neural-net-tutorial.cpp:
+The training data we choose has to be stated at line 369 of the file `neural-net-tutorial.cpp`:
 ```
     TrainingData trainData("iris.txt");
 ```